452003-vikkou/bike-rental-forecast-project/README.md

 ## 📁 Files in this Repository

-- `Forecast-daily-bike-rental-demand-using-time-series-models.Rmd` — R Markdown script containing all code and analysis.
+- 'demand-using-time-series-models.Rmd` — R Markdown script containing all code and analysis.
-- `Forecast-daily-bike-rental-demand-using-time-series-models.html` — Knitted HTML report with results and visualizations.
+- 'demand-using-time-series-models.html` — Knitted HTML report with results and visualizations.

 ## 📍 How to Run